 Fourth-year medical students may participate in clinical rotations at Université de Strasbourg (Unistra), one of Europe’s best research universities, located in picturesque Alsace across the Rhine River from Germany.

-Length of Rotation: Four to eight weeks
+- Length of rotation: Four to eight weeks

 - Location: Strasbourg, France

-Language Requirement: French preferred but not required
+- Language requirement: French preferred but not required

-Previous FSM students have completed rotations at Nouveau Hôpital Civil, the University of Strasbourg teaching hospital.
-While in Strasbourg students completing rotations in pulmonary medicine may gain experience reading chest radiographs and CT scans, assist on procedures such as arterial blood gas tests, and observe patients treated for lung cancer and tuberculosis.
-Students have also completed rotations in interventional Radiology, pathology, and thoracic surgery.
-Patients speak mostly French, some German, and a few speak Alsatian, a local German dialect, while most doctors speak English as well as French.
-A typical rotation will begin at 8:30AM and run until approximately 2:30PM, Monday through Friday, and French medical staff and students dress casually during rotations.
+Previous Feinberg students have completed rotations at Nouveau Hôpital Civil, the University of Strasbourg teaching hospital.
+While in Strasbourg, students completing rotations in pulmonary medicine may gain experience reading chest radiographs and CT scans, assist on procedures such as arterial blood gas tests and observe patients treated for lung cancer and tuberculosis.
+Students have also completed rotations in interventional radiology, pathology and thoracic surgery.
+Patients speak mostly French, some speak German and a few speak Alsatian, a local German dialect.
+Most doctors speak English as well as French.
+A typical rotation will begin at 8:30 a.m. and run until approximately 5.00 p.m., Monday through Friday.
+French medical staff and students dress casually during rotations.

 Strasbourg, as described by a previous student, is a “stunningly beautiful city.”
 Travel to other parts of France and Germany is done by high speed train and is very easy and accessible.
 To help students in their search for accommodation, the University provides a “Welcome guide for international students”

 Only accessible to users with a valid NetID.